 To get the most of the membership, however, you won’t want to miss this opportunity to rub elbows with other health IT professionals, learn some new things and maybe even engage current or prospective employers in conversations about issues in health IT.
 And remember, in the future, once you graduate, the opportunity to do so won’t come at the same discounted price.

-For more of our coverage of HIMSS18, click here.
+For more of our coverage of HIMSS19 and to see some of our articles from HIMSS18, click here.